 - 1/3 c tapioca starch

-For the best banana muffins, be sure that your bananas a VERY ripe.
+For the best banana muffins, be sure that your bananas are VERY ripe.
 The more ripe they are the stronger the banana flavor.
 How do you ripen a banana quickly?
 A trip to the microwave can get your not quite ripe enough bananas over the hump.
 Cut a few slits in the peel and microwave on high for 30 seconds.

 If you don’t mind chunks of banana in your muffins, just use a masher.
 For perfectly smooth, no-lump banana, an immersion blender is the best tool,

 To make these gluten-free banana muffins vegan, use an egg replacer or flax eggs.
 Make a flax egg by combining 1 Tbsp flax meal with 3 Tbsps warm water per egg.
 Let it sit for 5 minutes and beat in just as you would with the eggs.
 The cinnamon crumble can be made vegan by using either a vegan butter or coconut oil in place of the butter.

 This muffin recipe includes a basic powdered sugar glaze.
 But you can introduce other flavors with these easy toppings.